 The amazing Vera, winner of the Ultra Distance Scholarship 2021, answers a few questions about her experiences working with a coach and training for the 2000km Pan Celtic Race across Cornwall and Wales

 What's in the program?

 The first step will be for you to complete some forms to establish where you are now and where you want to be.
-After a one to one consultation I'll start creating a personalised training plan for you on Training Peaks, which will be delivered in monthly blocks.
-You'll receive guidance on training, nutrition and event preparation, and if you have an indoor trainer, you'll be able to join me for live indoor cycling sessions once a week.
-You will also be invited the private Facebook group, to become a member of a growing community of cyclists, just like you, training for similar events.
+After a one to one consultation I'll start creating a personalised training plan for you on Training Peaks, which will be delivered in monthly or three monthly blocks.
+You'll receive guidance on training, nutrition and event preparation, and if you have an indoor trainer, you'll be able to join me for live indoor rides during the winter.
+You will also be invited the private Discord channel, to become a member of a growing community of cyclists, just like you, training for similar events.

 . . . . . .(training for a multiday event) doesn't involve